PanK0/Simple-File-System/README.md

 - **File Test** : run *./simplefs_test file* to initialize the FS and test file functions.
 This test creates a "large" number of files, opens one of them, writes and overwrites it and finally deletes the file.
 - **Directory Test** : run *./simplefs_test dir* to initialize the FS and test directories functions.
 This test creates some files and some directories in the main folder and then deletes some of them.

+- **Shell Mode** : run *./simplefs_test shell* to initialize the FS and test by your own using a simple provided shell.
+Type *help .* to show up all the shell commands.

 ### NOTES
 This project is thought to satisfy the given specifications and to create a Simple File System with a single global directory and it's not for professional use.